 I was suprised to recieve a Zuku customer care support call checking up on me after 4 days of usage.
 Wanting to know if service quality was great and if i had queries or needed any help.
 Good customer care relationship is always good isn’t it?

-All in all i think i made a great call and i’m saving cost.
-Hopefully this rosy relationship doesn’t turn sour.
-If it does i will come tell you in an post update.
+All in all, i think I made a great call and I’m saving.
+Hopefully, this rosy relationship doesn’t turn sour.
+If it does I will come and tell you in a post update.

-Some take away.
-Make sure the internet service is available in your hood.
-Find out from neighbours if it works.
-If it sounds like it is half and half, see if the benefits are more to you and if it you won’t loose much.
+Some take away. *Make sure the internet service is available in your hood. *Find out from neighbours if it works.
+If it sounds like it is half and half, see if the benefits are more to you and you won’t lose much.
 Then make up your mind about it.
-You can give it a months try and if it works good.
-If they become shitty and you begin to hate them, eeerrrr just move on lol.
+You can give it a month’s trial and if it works, good.
+If they become shitty and you begin to hate them, eeerrrr just move on, lol.

 Update 2021: Included “Update: Two years on from when I posted this it is still going great.” to the post.

 Check out other stories making the news in the technology ecosystem in Africa and the Middle East.

 - You can now play Microsoft Flight Simulator on an Xbox console